madhumitadange/microsoft-graph-docs/api-reference/v1.0/api/group_update.md

 support only delegated permissions.
 See [known issues](https://developer.microsoft.com/en-us/graph/docs/overview/release_notes#group-permission-scopes) for examples.

 ## Response
-If successful, this method returns a `200 OK` response code and updated [group](../resources/group.md) object in the response body.
+If successful, this method returns 204, No Content response code.
+It does not return anything in the response body..
 ## Example
 ##### Request
 Here is an example of the request.